andres81/Model_of_the_Psyche/case-files/love-or-the-lack-thereof/README.md

 like to test men, to see if they are safe in his presence.
 Is this what makes mister Bond so irresistible?

+If men start acting as true gentle men, implicitly to their choice of engagement strategies communicating that for the man, it is no social situation, subsequently conveying to the woman, she will not be socially judged, nor is he susceptible to perceived social attacks from her, she can relax, feel safe under his wing in this encounter, this engagement, this conversation.
+As the conversation progresses, he can help her verbalise her points, showing to her she potentially has a good point, what that is instead of experiencing it herself subjectively only, and therefore moving towards a more positive self-image, a confidence boost.
+Due to the situation, her trusting her conversation partner, talking with someone rational, like men tend to be, moving towards sharing deeper convictions, those convictions being verbalised and made concrete, she becomes more self-aware, more confident in her own thinking, partaking in engagements with each other, and aware of what she really needs and wants.
+The prediction here is, that once this happens, she will pick her partner, not just randomly falls into a relationship, because the "right" guy walked by and looked nice, only finding out he is no match for her after that.

+Of course, this might lead to a man talking to women, and only experience women walking out straight to another man she identifies after this wonderful treatment as a match.
+But, if enough men do this, eventually a woman will come to him.
+If no man does this, you end up with a population of women not used to talking to a man, not able to read him, only through life experience reaching these levels, while women simply don't have that time, not like men do.

 To refer to Marcus Aurelius: "What is not good for the bee, is not good for the hive."
 The gentleman will then conclude: "If I am now not good to another bee, I am not good for the hive...".

+### Conclusion

+We need the opportunity to engage in conversation in controlled circumstances, with the option to receive feedback, engage with professionals in conversation scenarios to be served with coaching and training.
+BUt most importantly, to talk with other human beings.
+Talking with strangers, with whom one has no social contract, will give you raw reflections of yourself in their eyes.
+Then it becomes time to learn that these raw reflections are always mere impressions of someone else of you.
+"Don't take it personally" becomes "Don't take that reflection for a fact".

+In every city therefore, a place, where you can go, for a fee/subscription, where you can be matched with an equally leveled/skilled conversation partner, for 30 minutes.
+It becomes awkward?
+Good!
+You will learn.
+Conversations recorded and you get the recording.
+This will serve than as the old marketplaces at the center of town: Meeting others, conversing without a social situation, but a potential minimal situation: Let's trade!
+But now not for trading, but for the mere experience of human interaction, in the form of having conversations.

+Matching can occur based on a rating.
+Compare having a one on one conversation to playing chess.
+You don't play chess against a group (although this happens far too often when people start "watching" and can't resist helping...), but against one opponent.
+If a beginner plays against a chess grand master, its no game.
+But equally matched players, will learn from each other, and mostly from their own game played.
+Also, a person will start to see the value of engaging with the individual, instead of with the other, through the group.
+To quote George Carlin:

+    “I love people as I meet them one by one.
+People are just wonderful as individuals.
+You see the whole universe in their eyes if you look carefully.
+But as soon as they begin to group, as soon as they begin to clot, when there are five of them or ten or even groups of smallest two, they begin to change, they sacrifice the beauty of the individual for the sake of the group.”

+This should go as a proposal to the municipalities of The Netherlands, the national organisation of psychologists and society as a whole.

+The solution offered here, will not only bring people together, but can have love as a side effect, fighting population collapse and loneliness.
+It can help teenagers get out of there darkness, start preventing the worst.
+Stop bullying by stop having victims being victims: Strength from within with proper skills to defend and maintain mental health through better conversation skills, which give powerful internal coping mechanisms.
+It's all about the cognitions in the end.

 ---